reasv/mitsuba/readme.md

 You will find an `example.env` file in this repository.
 Copy it and rename it to just `.env`, then edit its configuration as needed.
 A full explanation of the settings and their effect is included in this readme file in a dedicated section, but there are a couple of values that you need to be aware of right now:

-- DATABASE_URL: you need to specify the connection URI for your Postgresql instance here.
+- DATABASE_URI: you need to specify the connection URI for your Postgresql instance here.
 In the example file it's `postgres://user:password@127.0.0.1/mitsuba` .
    Replace with the correct username and password, as well as address, port and database name.
-The user needs to either be the owner of the specified database (in this case called `mitsuba`) if it already exists, or you need to give the user the right to create new databases.
-Mitsuba will create the database if necessary and the tables on the first run as needed.
+The user needs to either be the owner of the specified database (in this case called `mitsuba`) if it already exists, or you need to create it yourself.

 - DATA_ROOT: the directory in which to save the image files.
 This is an optional setting.
 If you leave it out entirely, Mitsuba will just create a "data" folder in the current working directory, and use that.

 - RUST_LOG: the recommended setting for this is "info".
 This controls the mitsuba's log output.
 For now mitsuba uses `env_logger` which just prints the log information to standard output (the console).
 If this is not set, you will only see errors and warnings and no other feedback.

-The only required setting is DATABASE_URL but RUST_LOG="info" is also recommended.
+The only required setting is DATABASE_URI but RUST_LOG="info" is also recommended.
 Just use the `example.env` file contents and change the database URI.

 We will refer to the executable as `mitsuba` in this guide from now on, but on Windows® it is of course called `mitsuba.exe` .